Thai National Parks

 About Doi Inthanon

 Doi Inthanon is one of the most popular national parks in Thailand.
-It is famous for its waterfalls, few trails, remote villages, viewpoints, sunrise/sunset watching, birdwatching and the all year round cold weather on higher elevations.
-The main park entrance is about 70 km southwest from Chiang Mai city center.
+The park is known for its waterfalls, nature trails, remote villages, viewpoints, sunrise and sunset spots, birdwatching opportunities, and cool weather at higher elevations throughout the year.
+The main entrance is around 70 km southwest of Chiang Mai city center.

 The view of the sea of mist from the viewpoints

-The park is named in honour of the king Inthawichayanon, one of the last kings of Chiang Mai, who was concerned about the forests in the north of Thailand and wanted to preserve it.
-After his death his remains were placed in the park as he ordered and the forest was renamed to Doi Inthanon.
+The park was named in honour of King Inthawichayanon, one of the last rulers of Chiang Mai, who was concerned about deforestation in northern Thailand and wanted the forests preserved.
+Following his death, his remains were placed in the park according to his wishes, and the mountain was renamed Doi Inthanon in his honour.

-The flora consists of moist evergreen cloud forests, sphagnum bog on elevations over 1,800 meters asl, dry evergreen, pine, mixed deciduous teak and dipterocarp forests on the lower elevations.
+The park’s vegetation includes moist evergreen cloud forests and sphagnum bogs above 1,800 meters, as well as dry evergreen, pine, mixed deciduous teak, and dipterocarp forests at lower elevations.

-The rainy season is May to October with most rainfall around July to September.
-The rest of the year is quite dry with colder weather around November to February.
+The rainy season lasts from May to October, with the heaviest rainfall typically occurring between July and September.
+The remainder of the year is comparatively dry, with cooler weather from November to February.

 Wildlife

-Due to continuous poaching and habitat change most of the bigger mammals such as elephants, tigers, gaurs have been extirpated from the park decades ago.
-Some mammal species like wild boar, gibbons, deer and serow still inhabit the park.
-There are currently around 65 known mammals in the national park of which half are bat species.
-Lucky visitors may see serows along the Kew Mae Pan Nature Trail, but sightings are rare.
+Due to historical poaching and habitat changes, many large mammals such as elephants, tigers, and gaurs disappeared from the park decades ago.
+However, species such as wild boars, gibbons, deer, and Chinese gorals still inhabit the area.
+Around 65 mammal species have been recorded in the park, nearly half of them bat species.
+Lucky visitors may occasionally spot Chinese gorals along the Kew Mae Pan Nature Trail, although sightings are rare.

 Bar-throated minlas are found often around the café at the summit

-Pope's pit vipers (Trimeresurus popeiorum), the recently described Guo's green pit vipers (Trimeresurus guoi) and Himalayan mountain pit vipers (Ovophis monticola) are three pit viper species found in the park.
-Some other interesting snakes recorded from the park are; two-striped keelbacks (Hebius bitaeniatum) and white-banded wolf snakes (Lycodon septentrionalis).
+Three pit viper species found in the park are Lanna pit vipers (Trimeresurus popeiorum), Guo's green pit vipers (subspecies of Trimeresurus albolabris) and Himalayan mountain pit vipers (Ovophis monticola).
+Other notable snakes recorded here include the two-striped keelbacks (Hebius bitaeniatus) and Namdong wolf snakes (Lycodon chapaensis).

-Chiang Mai dwarf gecko (Hemiphyllodactylus chiangmaiensis) is an endemic species, currently only known from Doi Inthanon National Park.
-Other rare lizards recorded from the park are; Doi Inthanon bent-toed geckos (Cyrtodactylus inthanon), Doria's leaf-litter skinks (Scincella doriae), Yunnan dwarf geckos (Hemiphyllodactylus yunnanensis) and a few more.
+The Chiang Mai dwarf gecko (Hemiphyllodactylus chiangmaiensis) is an endemic species currently known only from Doi Inthanon National Park.
+Other rare lizards recorded from the park include the Doi Inthanon bent-toed geckos (Cyrtodactylus inthanon), Doria's leaf-litter skinks (Scincella doriae), Yunnan dwarf geckos (Hemiphyllodactylus yunnanensis).

-Elongated tortoises (Indotestudo elongata), impressed tortoises (Manouria impressa) and big-headed turtles (Platysternon megacephalum) are currently known tortoise/turtle species of Doi Inthanon.
+Tortoise and turtle species recorded from the park include the Elongated tortoises (Indotestudo elongata), impressed tortoises (Manouria impressa) and big-headed turtles (Platysternon megacephalum).

-There are around 30 species of amphibians recorded from Doi Inthanon, including Chiang Mai newt (Tylototriton uyenoi).
-Inthanon horned toad (Megophrys angka), Anderson's odorous frog (Odorrana andersonii), Doi Inthanon torrent frog (Amolops archotaphus), Schmacker's odorous frog (Odorrana schmackeri), white-eyed litter frog (Leptobrachium huashen) and Inthanon stream toad (Ansonia inthanon) are a few rare amphibia species endemic to either park or the mountain range around.
+Around 30 amphibian species are known from Doi Inthanon, including the Chiang Mai newt (Tylototriton uyenoi).
+Inthanon horned toad (Megophrys angka), Anderson's odorous frog (Odorrana andersonii), Doi Inthanon torrent frog (Amolops archotaphus), Schmacker's odorous frog (Odorrana schmackeri), white-eyed litter frog (Leptobrachium huashen) and Inthanon stream toad (Ansonia inthanon), several of which are endemic to the mountain range.

 Getting to the park

-The main entrance point to the national park is via a checkpoint at km 8 of the rural road 1009 accessible from the highway 108 southwest from Chiang Mai.
-The visitor center and the headquarters are another 22 km inside the park.
+The main entrance checkpoint is located at km 8 on Rural Road 1009, accessible from Highway 108 southwest of Chiang Mai.
+The visitor center and park headquarters are located another 22 km inside the park.

-See our "Get There & Stay" section for more detailed info about how to get to the park.
+See the “Get There & Stay” section for more detailed transport information.

 Tours & private transportation